badasintended/wthit/docs/plugin/getting_started.md

 === "Fabric"
     In your `fabric.mod.json` add a custom value
     ```json
-    {
+    "custom": {
       "waila:plugins": {
         "id": "mymod:my_plugin",
-        "initializer": "foo.bar.Baz",
+        "initializer": "mymod.waila.MyModWailaPlugin",
       }
     }
     ```
     `waila:plugins` can also be an array of objects instead of a singular object.

-    A required field can be added to specify mods required for that plugin to be loaded.
+    A `required` field can be added to specify mods required for that plugin to be loaded.
     It can either be a single string or an array of strings.
     ```json
-    {
+    "custom": {
       "waila:plugins": {
         "id": "mymod:my_plugin",
-        "initializer": "foo.bar.Baz",
+        "initializer": "mymod.waila.MyModWailaPlugin",
         "required": "mod_a"
+      }
+    }
+    ```

+    An `environment` field can be added to specify what environment the plugin would be loaded.
+    Possible values are `client` for client-only plugin, `server` for **dedicated** server plugin, and `both` for common plugin.
+    ```json
+    "custom": {
+      "waila:plugins": {
+        "id": "mymod:client_only_plugin",
+        "initializer": "mymod.waila.ClientOnlyPlugin",
+        "environment": "client"
       }
     }
     ```

 === "Forge"
     Annotate your plugin class with `@WailaPlugin`:
     ```java